jcpeeps/RuDASA-2024/markdown/resources/resource/portal/Health Systems.md

 ---
 # Introduction

 This includes information covered by the Rural OnBoarding programme since 2021.
-For more policies and guideliens from teh Department of Health refer to the Acts & Policies section of the Resource pages.
+For more policies and guideliens from teh Department of Health refer to the Acts & Policies section of the [Resource pages](https://rudasa.org.za/resources/other/acts-policies)

 # Reading material / Tutorials / Webinars / Additional resources